ten week old Newfoundland Puppy

 At ten weeks of age, Henry our Newfoundland puppy weighed in at 13 kgs.
 It was becoming clear that we would not be able to pick him up for much longer.

-When this photo was taken Niamh was about a week away from moving to her new home in Dunedin.
-For Henry, there were only eleven more days before leaving Newfhaven Newfoundlands and meeting his 'new' Newfoundland big brother, Wellington, aged almost ten years.
+There were only eleven more days before leaving Newfhaven and meeting his 'new' Newfoundland big brother, Wellington, aged almost ten years.

 After the initial few hours when Wellington pretended not to notice Henry at all, the two began to get on well and within a very short time Wellington had a second shadow...everything he did Henry did too...